UC Clermont

 Application Event Timeline

-Application Window Opens in late fall and closes after the fall semester grades are posted
+Application Window Opens on November 1 each year and closes after the University of Cincinnati's fall semester grades are posted

 Preview Night Invitations Invitations to top applicants will be sent in late December.
 Preview Night is in early January